SAP/terraform-exporter-btp/docs/btptfexporter_resource_entitlements.md

 ### Synopsis

-exportSubaccountEntitlements will export all the entitlements of the given subaccount and generate resource configuration for it
+export entitlements will export all the entitlements of the given subaccount and generate resource configuration for it

 ```
 btptfexporter resource entitlements [flags]